vivekmodak3/AWS-Terraform-Project-/README.md

 **Interactive Terraform + AWS Static Website Deployment Project**

 This project provisions AWS infrastructure using Terraform and deploys a static website (HTML portfolio page).
-It is ideal for DevOps learners and interview preparation.
+It is ideal to get hands on with Terraform and AWS services.

 ------------------------------------------------------------------------